reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

     }
 }
 ````
-As we can see here, we haven't explicitly enabled, disabled or configured any CSRF properties.
+As we can see here, we **haven't explicitly enabled, disabled or configured any CSRF properties**.
 Now, when we open the attacker application and click on the Register button, we see:

 ````